- Do not park farther than 12 inches from the curb.

 - Parking is prohibited in bus stops or loading zones.
 Loading zones are reserved for commercial vehicles that are actively loading and or unloading only.

-- Do not park in a handicap space (designated by a Handicap parking sign) unless you have a valid, properly displayed handicap plate or placard.
+- Do not park in an accessible space (designated by a accessubke parking sign) unless you have a valid, properly displayed accessible plate or placard.

 No Parking Left of Center – You can not cross the center line to park on the opposite side of the street.